TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-lambda-durable-functions.md

 | 8KB | $10 | $5.40 | $8 | $0.65 |
 | 64KB | $24 | $6.025 | $8 | $0.925 |
 | 256KB | $72 | $6.025 | $8 | $0.925 |

+# Function Versions

+* Durable functions ensures that replays use the same version of the function as the initial invocation
+* This is a pain to replicate when rolling your own
+* Easy enough to identify which version was active when message added to queue by including the version as a message field
+* However, you can't define an event source mapping that directs to different versions of the Lambda function
+* Could use a router Lambda function which forwards to the version specific Lambda, but it has to sit there and wait for response
+* More heavyweight approach is to use a separate SQS queue for each Lambda version.
+Add message to the queue for the latest version.
+Delete queues for old versions once empty.
+Can use SNS+filter to map the message to the right queue, or make it the producer's responsibility.
+* Or make it the Lambda function's responsibility to cope with older versions of messages.
+At extreme end, each deploy include multiple copies of the code with a switch on entry to dispatch to the right version.